Multicollinearity: Effects on coefficient estimates

 This confounding becomes substantially worse when researchers attempt to ignore or suppress it by excluding these variables from the regression (see #Misuse).
 Excluding multicollinear variables from regressions will invalidate causal inference and produce worse estimates by removing important confounders.

+Multicollinearity can significantly affect the stability and interpretability of regression models.
+When predictor variables are highly correlated, the variance of the estimated regression coefficients increases, which may lead to large standard errors and unreliable statistical inference.
+As a result, coefficients may appear statistically insignificant even when the overall model has strong explanatory power.
+This issue does not necessarily reduce predictive performance, but it complicates the interpretation of individual predictors.